BugSplat-Git/bugsplat-unreal/README.md

 Before attempting to use the BugSplat plugin to capture crashes on Mobile, please ensure you've completed the [iOS](https://docs.unrealengine.com/5.0/en-US/setting-up-an-unreal-engine-project-for-ios/) and [Android](https://docs.unrealengine.com/5.0/en-US/android-support-for-unreal-engine/) quickstart guides.

+To enable crash reporting, ensure the `Enable iOS Crash Reporting` and `Enable Android Crash Reporting` options are selected.
+Also, ensure that `Enable Automatic Symbol Uploads` is checked so that your crash reports contain function names and line numbers.

+#### iOS

+> [!NOTE]
+> The Unreal iOS project's build process includes a `Build Phase called Generate dSYM for archive, and strip`, which executes after the Unreal PostBuildSteps.
+However, this Build Phase must complete before the `dSYM` file (debug symbols) is generated.
+Due to this timing, BugSplat cannot upload the `dSYM` immediately during the initial build.
+Instead, BugSplat will upload the `dSYM` during the next incremental build in Xcode.
+Alternatively, you can follow the [example](https://github.com/BugSplat-Git/bugsplat-apple/blob/main/Symbol_Upload_Examples/Build-Phase-symbol-upload.sh) in our bugsplat-apple repo to configure a custom Build Phase for symbol uploads.

-In order to get function names and line numbers in your iOS crash reports, please make the following changes in the `iOS` section of `Project Settings`.
+To get function names and line numbers in your iOS crash reports, please make the following changes in the `iOS` section of `Project Settings`.

 | Option | Value |
 |--------|-------|